Navakholo

 Navakholo is a small town in Kakamega County in the Western Province of Kenya.
 It has a business center called Center (locally pronounced phonetically as "Senda").
 The main language spoken is Nyala.

 The town sits on the main earth road connecting Malava town to the East and Sianda Market to the West.
-It is the administrative centre for Navakholo Sub-county within Kakamega County.
-It houses a District Commissioner, Police Station with an Officer Commanding Police Division, a sub-district hospital and a market that operates every Saturday.
+It is the administrative centre for Navakholo cub-county within Kakamega County.
+It houses a District Commissioner, police station, a sub-district hospital and a market that operates every Saturday.